 I am a Fulbright Austria grantee and a first-year M.A. student in CMES.
 I graduated with a Bachelor degree in Politics and Social Anthropology from Cambridge University in 2017.
 My research interests are in the anthropology of the Middle East and religion; as well as in colonial power, the politics of memory and social movements.

 Aidan Kaplan is a second-year CMES student interested in the development of modern Arabic with a focus on the Nahda, or Arab Renaissance.
 He is a Foreign Language & Area Studies (FLAS) fellow in Arabic, and he spends his summers studying Teaching Arabic as a Foreign Language at Middlebury's Arabic School.
 Next year, he hopes to be an Arabic instructor in the Chicago area.

 Krishna S. Kulkarni is a second-year M.A. student in CMES studying the history of Afghanistan in the 20th century.
-His thesis will examine visions of Afghan nationalism through the lens of print sources from the 1930s.
+His thesis examines the legacy of Muslim modernist Jamal al-Din 'al-Afghani' in print media and its implications for Afghan national identity.
 He speaks Persian and is currently a Foreign Language and Area Studies Fellow (FLAS) in Modern Standard Arabic.
-Outside of class, he is an intern for Women for Afghan Women (WAW), and also cooks a mean lamb curry.
+Outside of class, Krishna is an intern for Women for Afghan Women (WAW), and also cooks a mean lamb curry.